 Just two hours from Sydney but a world away, are the rugged sandstone escarpments of the Blue Mountains National Park.
 Based from the main township, Katoomba, we'll get outdoors to discover for ourselves what makes ‘the Blueys’ so special.
 We spend a day canyoning - a unique adventure involving hiking, scrambling and rappels through sculptured rock canyons.

-We journey north to an isolated section of coast where we stay at a surf-camp and learn to surf from our surfing-guru instructors on the myriad breaks in the area.
-Spend evenings relaxing at camp, playing games, debriefing each day and hearing the instructor’s wild stories, before a great sleep in preparation for a sunrise surf!
+We will also journey north to an isolated section of the coast where we stay at a surf-camp and learn to surf from our surfing-guru instructors on the myriad breaks in the area.
+Spend evenings relaxing at camp, playing games, debriefing each day, and hearing the instructor’s wild stories, before a great sleep in preparation for a sunrise surf!

 From Byron Bay we drive north into Queensland.
 We’ll spend several hours exploring Australia Zoo, learning about the zoo’s wildlife, and the conservation initiatives of the late founder, Steve Irwin - the Crocodile Hunter.
 We stay on the Sunshine Coast near another gorgeous beach and try whale and dolphin spotting as we walk around the national park headland.

 We also head off on a three-day 4WD trip across Fraser Island - seeing turtles, dingoes, diverse forests and stunning freshwater lakes lapping white sand beaches.
 Our favorite place in Australia!
 Fraser Island is the largest sand island on earth.
 We’ll take hikes through beautiful forests and stay in cabins near the coast each night.

 Next, we join the Eeather family to learn about life on an outback station (farm).
 Myella is a 2600 acre cattle station and has been farmed by the Eather family for 80 years.
 During our stay you’ll get to work with animals and experience the families deep connection to the land.
 From Myella, we make our way north to the Great Barrier Reef.